The public remarks that led up to Pope Francis’s call for same-sex civil union laws

 “Fundamental relationships are being called into question, as is the very basis of marriage and the family.”
 (2015)

-In subsequent public remarks, Pope Francis continued to walk a tightrope between the hopes of progressive supporters and the expectations of conservative members of the Church.
+In subsequent public remarks, Pope Francis continued to walk a tightrope between the hopes of progressive supporters and the expectations of conservative members of the church.

-Though Francis lamented the Church’s seeming obsession with hot-button social issues shortly after becoming pope, those themes loomed large when he addressed the U.S. Congress in 2015.
+Though Francis lamented the church’s seeming obsession with hot-button social issues shortly after becoming pope, those themes loomed large when he addressed the U.S. Congress in 2015.

 “It is my wish that throughout my visit the family should be a recurrent theme,” he said.
 “I cannot hide my concern for the family, which is threatened, perhaps as never before, from within and without.
 Fundamental relationships are being called into question, as is the very basis of marriage and the family.”